-VPC private networks, CloudFront CDN, API Gateway, and load balancing for secure, fast, and resilient cloud architectures.
+VPC private networks, CloudFront CDN, API Gateway, and load balancing are the building blocks of secure, fast, and resilient cloud architecture.
+This page covers each and how they fit together.

 Why Networking Matters